 Being charged with murder is one of the highest level crimes that you can be accused of committing in Virginia.
-In addition, the penalties are the harshest—up to life in prison or the death penalty.
+In addition, the penalties are the harshest—up to life in prison.
 However, you may have strong defenses to these charges.

 Common Murder Charges in Virginia